Last Updated on December 8, 2023 by Sharon Advik

 We’ve already voiced our displeasure about the inability to traverse short menus using the rear dial, but that discussion is for another time.

 When scrolling over photographs in playback mode, the default settings use a slideshow-style transition that irritates impatient people (like us).

-The transition effects can be simply disabled in the playback menu (playback display settings > off).
+The transition effects can be disabled in the playback menu (playback display settings > off).

-With the kit lens, autofocus moves quickly in bright light and gradually slows down in low light, but it is never excessively slow for its class.
+With the kit lens, autofocus moves quickly in bright light and gradually slows down in low light, but it is never prolonged for its class.